 - Sangrai Guesthouse: Nice, small, family-run place tucked off the main Colony Road amidst tea gardens and thus a bit quieter. ☎ +91 (1894) 268.669 or 94184.49669

-In Ghornala Village (4km West of Bir)
+In Ghornala Village (on the western outskirts of Upper Bir)

 - Long-term cottage rentals in Ghornala: Contact Dharmalaya Institute.

 Elsewhere Around Bir